-through the Joint marketing cooperative efforts of several is another method businesses businesses. for increasing Historically, small businesses in neighborhood business districts have acted independently to market their products and Generally, these services. efforts have been very ineffective.
-A better approach would be for Neighborhood Business District Businesses to pool a portion of their marketing budget to sell the Camp Washington Neighborhood Business District generally to a larger market More creative presentaarea. tion of business services available in the Neighborhood Business District would also increase business.
-Development of a joint delivery service and advertising of the local businesses would help penetrate deeper into the marsurround Camp kets that Washington.
+marketing through the Joint cooperative efforts of several is another method businesses businesses. for increasing Historically, small businesses in neighborhood business districts have acted independently to market their products and Generally, these services. efforts have been very ineffec-A better approach would tive. for Neighborhood Business District Businesses to pool a portion of their marketing budget to sell the Camp Washington Neighborhood Business District generally to a larger market area.
+More creative presentation of business services available in the Neighborhood Business District would also increase business.
+Development of a joint delivery service and advertising of the service local businesses help would penetrate deeper into the markets that surround Washington.